The Best Little Big Airport You'll Ever Visit

 Ready to go?
 RIC is simply the most convenient and hassle-free option in the region.

-The mission of the Capital Region Airport Commission is twofold: 1.) to provide access to high-quality, safe air travel services for the citizens of Central Virginia and 2.) through its air travel and related facilities, to serve as the catalyst for economic development of the region.
-In pursuit of this mission, the Commission recognizes the importance of providing choices for the traveling public by supporting competition among its seven airlines: American Airlines, Delta Air Lines, JetBlue Airways, Southwest Airlines, Spirit Airlines, United Airlines, and Allegiant.
+In pursuit of this mission, the Commission recognizes the importance of providing choices for the traveling public by supporting competition among its eight airlines: American Airlines, Breeze Airways, Delta Air Lines, JetBlue Airways, Southwest Airlines, Spirit Airlines, United Airlines, and Allegiant.
 The success of each of these airlines is invaluable to providing a high-quality and competitive air service marketplace for the citizens of Central Virginia.

 Efforts to encourage competition over the past decade have resulted in a decrease in fare premiums and an increase in quality and frequency of service.
 Competition has also led to an increase of roughly one million passengers traveling through the Richmond International Airport, including travelers who previously drove to other airports to take advantage of lower fares.
 This increase in passengers, coupled with significant savings on ticket costs, has resulted in an increase in local spending and injected millions of additional dollars into the region's economy.